LindseyGobert/README-Generator/README.md

     ## Contributing

-    sjvn
+    n/a

     ## Test

-    sjvn
+    n/a

     ## Questions
-    For any questions, please email me at lsvn.
+    For any questions, please email me at lmgobert1@gmail.com.
     You can also check out more of my work on my github page.
-User name is lsnv
+User name is LindseyGobert